Restore An Old Car And Not Lose Money

 Buying Parts Online

-In today's world, most of us will be buying parts online.
-Never assume that a cheaper part here is the same as the more expensive part there.
-If you think that one vendor's cheaper part is the same as the other vendor's more expensive part, look again.
-Companies don't survive on the internet by overpricing their competitors.
+Never assume that a cheaper part *here* is the same as the more expensive part *there*.
+If you think that one vendor's cheaper part is the same as the other vendor's more expensive part, think again.
+Internet companies don't survive by overpricing their competitors.

 Companies Will Advertise Parts They Don't Have

-I've run into this problem too many times.
-Companies will advertise a part, but they don't have them.
+Companies will advertise a part, but they don't have it in stock.
 They want you to click the "contact me when this part arrives" button and wait patiently.
 What they're counting on is enough requests to justify the cost of putting the part into production.

 Learning New Skills

-There's always a better and cheaper way of doing the task at hand.
-Use your creativity and your skills and come up with alternatives.
-Sometimes it takes days for an idea will pop up, but when it does, try it.
-A professional shop must face deadlines, but you don't.
+Sometimes it takes days for an idea to pop up, but when it does, try it.
+A professional shop must face deadlines, but we don't.

 Read: Best Hand Tools